exlskills/course-sql-introduction/00_SQL/03_Relational Databases/04_Creating Tables/index.md

 Note: You may have as many columns as you'd like, and the constraints are optional.

-Also remember, all SQL statements end with a semi-colon `;`
+Also friendly reminder... all SQL statements end with a semi-colon `;`

 Now lets try to create a table on your own!